kleimenov/DEVICE-HTML-CSS-project/Readme.md

 ---
 ### Description
 This is gadgets online store website. `Device` website consists of two web pages main page and the catalog of items page.
-Sedona's website has two webpages:
+Device's website has two webpages:
 - main (home) page;
 - catalog page.